Omicron outbreak inducing whiplash for many Americans

 News of the new variant is proving disorienting for many Americans, as mask mandates are reinstituted in some Democratic-led states, parents deal again with school closures, and families question whether they can safely gather for the holidays.

 White House officials have said they are not calling for lockdowns, and their message remains centered on getting more Americans vaccinated and boosted.
-Early data shows that the Pfizer and Moderna vaccine regimen, combined with a booster shot, provide the strong protection against the omicron variant, although less protection than against earlier forms of the virus.
+Early data shows that the Pfizer and Moderna vaccine regimen, combined with a booster shot, provides strong protection against the omicron variant, although less protection than against earlier forms of the virus.

 Officials concede Americans may get infected with the virus even after getting boosted, but they remain confident the vaccines will protect against hospitalization and death.